Finding and choosing childcare, how to apply

 It is advisable to choose childcare which is registered.
 Ofsted registers and inspects childcare.

 Childminders look after children in the childminder’s own home.
 Most childminders work Monday to Friday, between 8am and 6pm, but some work flexibly providing care early morning, evenings, and at weekends.
 They can also provide part-time, before and after school and holiday care.
-The benefits of using a childminder include flexible childcare and early education in a home-from-home environment and use of all that the local community has to offer – stay and play sessions, parks, farms and libraries.
+The benefits of using a childminder include flexible childcare and early learning in a home-from-home environment and use of all that the local community has to offer – stay and play sessions, parks, farms and libraries.

 Childcare on domestic premises is childcare in a home where four or more carers look after children at the same time.
 It’s a small nursery operating on domestic premises.